laravel/valet/.github/CODE_OF_CONDUCT.md

-# Code of Conduct
+# Contribution Guide

-The Laravel Code of Conduct can be found in the [Laravel documentation](https://laravel.com/docs/contributions#code-of-conduct).
+The Laravel contributing guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).